Czech language: Geographic distribution

 Czech is spoken by about 10 million residents of the Czech Republic.
 A Eurobarometer survey conducted from January to March 2012 found that the first language of 98 percent of Czech citizens was Czech, the third-highest proportion of a population in the European Union (behind Greece and Hungary).

 As the official language of the Czech Republic (a member of the European Union since 2004), Czech is one of the EU's official languages and the 2012 Eurobarometer survey found that Czech was the foreign language most often used in Slovakia.
 Economist Jonathan van Parys collected data on language knowledge in Europe for the 2012 European Day of Languages.
 The five countries with the greatest use of Czech were the Czech Republic (98.77 percent), Slovakia (24.86 percent), Portugal (1.93 percent), Poland (0.98 percent) and Germany (0.47 percent).

 Czech speakers in Slovakia primarily live in cities.
-Since it is a recognized minority language in Slovakia, Slovak citizens who speak only Czech may communicate with the government in their language to the extent that Slovak speakers in the Czech Republic may do so.
+Since it is a recognized minority language in Slovakia, Slovak citizens who speak only Czech may communicate with the government in their language in the same way that Slovak speakers in the Czech Republic also do.

 United States

 Immigration of Czechs from Europe to the United States occurred primarily from 1848 to 1914.
 Czech is a Less Commonly Taught Language in U.S. schools, and is taught at Czech heritage centers.
 Large communities of Czech Americans live in the states of Texas, Nebraska and Wisconsin.
-In the 2000 United States Census, Czech was reported as the commonest language spoken at home (besides English) in Valley, Butler and Saunders Counties, Nebraska and Republic County, Kansas.
+In the 2000 United States census, Czech was reported as the most common language spoken at home (besides English) in Valley, Butler and Saunders Counties, Nebraska and Republic County, Kansas.
 With the exception of Spanish (the non-English language most commonly spoken at home nationwide), Czech was the most common home language in more than a dozen additional counties in Nebraska, Kansas, Texas, North Dakota and Minnesota.
 As of 2009, 70,500 Americans spoke Czech as their first language (49th place nationwide, after Turkish and before Swedish).